 The problem with that idea is that for most of the year the road is covered in snow.
 The road becomes a cross country skiing course that stops a couple of km short of the lake.
 If you make it past that, you have to cross some dodgy avalanche terrain, only to reach a drained and snowy Moraine Lake…

 But just before the May Long weekend, Parks Canada ploughs the road in anticipation of the summer opening.
-And, as we discovered, it’s the perfect window for cycling up there before the cars gain access.
+And, as we discovered, it gives you the perfect window to cycle up before the cars gain access.

 The bike ride

-Here’s the good news; the road might be uphill, but it’s never particularly steep.
+Here’s the good news; the road might be uphill, but it’s never super, super steep.
 The road gently winds uphill, and so long as you’ve got a good range of gears on your bike and time on your hands, it’s totally manageable.
 None of our group was particularly fit, and we all made it eventually.
-In total, the ride probably took less than an hour.
+In total, the ride uphill took roughly one hour (66 minutes to be precise).

 As for the actual ride itself, it was pure bliss.
 Not a car in sight and the freedom to weave across both lanes in the gorgeous evening light.
 The perfect silence apart from the gentle hum of our pedals allowed us to chat and laugh the whole way, and drink in the incredible scenery at a leisurely pace.